SRINIVASTA/risk-copilot-agent/README.md

 # 🛡️ Risk, Fraud, and Regulatory Intelligence Copilot

 A high-performance Python & Streamlit compliance agent engineered to trace an absolute, auditable line of custody for financial institutions.
-This application replaces manual compliance workflows by seamlessly bridging the gap between isolated transactional databases and dense regulatory frameworks.
+This application replaces manual compliance workflows by seamlessly bridging the gap between isolated transactional databases, interactive data analytics, and dense regulatory frameworks.

 ---